 \subsection{LLMs in Clinical Decision Support}

 LLMs have demonstrated remarkable capabilities in the medical domain, achieving expert-level performance on benchmarks such as the USMLE and MedQA~\cite{medpalm, gpt4_med}.
 Beyond these standardized benchmarks, recent research has expanded the application of LLMs to complex clinical workflows, including differential diagnosis and treatment planning~\cite{kanjee_2023_diagnosis, thirunavukarasu_2023_llm, chen_2023_neurology}.
-However, despite their sophisticated medical reasoning capabilities, LLMs struggle with \textit{personalized} and \textit{context-dependent} care, particularly in neurodegenerative disorders like Parkinson’s Disease (PD).
+However, despite their medical reasoning capabilities, LLMs struggle with \textit{personalized} and \textit{context-dependent} care, particularly in neurodegenerative disorders like Parkinson’s disease.
 For instance, while LLMs can accurately provide general knowledge regarding the symptoms of Parkinson’s disease—specifically movement disorders—they often fail to reflect the granular, patient-specific context required for real-world clinical prescriptions~\cite{deik_2023_perils}.
-In this context, providing tailored prescriptions requires more than the model’s inherent reasoning ability.
-Our work overcomes this limitation by developing a context-aware system that synthesizes an individual patient’s treatment trajectory with the prescription patterns of similar patient cases.
+Our work addresses this limitation with a context-aware system that integrates an individual patient’s treatment trajectory with prescription patterns from similar patient cases.